michellejanaycodes/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+First console.log will be 10, because the function is being called
+The second will return undefined, because y hasn't been returned and is a local variable.

 ## Question 3